Palestinian court gives jail term to exiled Fatah official Dahlan

 RAMALLAH, West Bank (Reuters) - A Palestinian court has sentenced an exiled rival of President Mahmoud Abbas to two years in jail for “insulting state institutions”, raising pressure on Mohammed Dahlan after months of mutual recriminations.

-The ruling was dated March 6, but the verdict was only published in a West Bank newspaper on Tuesday.
+The court ruling was dated March 6, but the verdict was only published in a West Bank newspaper on Tuesday.
+There was no immediate comment from Dahlan, who lives in the Gulf.

-Dahlan, who lives in the Gulf, said the court decision was politically motivated and accused Abbas of seeking “to tame the respected Palestinian judiciary” and pursuing a vendetta of “personal hatred” against him.

 Once a prominent official in Abbas’s Western-backed Fatah movement, Dahlan was ousted from the group in 2011 following accusations of corruption.
 He always asserted his innocence and remains a powerful figure on the sidelines, seen by supporters as a possible successor to the ageing Abbas.